 But as internet-enabled devices start to fill every corner of our homes - what’s called the internet of things - the humble light bulb is about to undergo a radical transformation.

-By adding intelligence to your home’s network of lamps and lights, you can use connected lighting to complement your changing mood, help you feel relaxed or energised, let you know when it’s time to get up or even if tell you if you’ve got an email.
+By adding intelligence to your home’s network of lamps and lights, you can use connected lighting to complement your changing mood, help you feel relaxed or energised, let you know when it’s time to get up or even if tell you if you’ve got an email - and best of all, you can control it from the palm of your hand.

 In 2012 Philips introduced a connected lighting system called Hue.
-The Hue system consists of internet-enabled bulbs, a bridge which connects the system to your home wi-fi, and the Philips Hue smartphone app.
+The Hue system consists of internet-enabled bulbs, lamps, lightstrips and motion sensors.
+It connected to your home wi-fi using a bridge and you control it wirelessly using the Philips Hue smartphone app.

-The Philips Hue lets users control up to 50 Hue light bulbs so you could change their colour, alter the light temperature, wake you up, turn on at a specific time or function as a timer, all from your tablet or smartphone.
+The Philips Hue app lets users control up to 50 Hue light bulbs so you could change their colour (there are 16 million colours via the app), alter the light temperature, wake you up, turn on at a specific time (so they are on when you come home), set light schedules or function as a timer, all from your tablet or smartphone.

 Using the Philips Hue channel on IFTTT (see below), you can programme Hue devices to work with other apps.